Skip to main content

 4. How does another state initiate and intercept collections from your state’s workers’ compensation agency?

-Contact New Mexico CSED.
+Contact New Mexico CSSD.
 Additional documentation of the child support claim may be required.

 For Additional Information - No Link Provided